Abdi-Adan/django_boilerplate/README.md

 ## Changes made from the normal django setup

 1. Included setup for the **django-debug-toolbar** to be used as additional refrence to aid in development.
-2. Setting up a new base app named core
+2. Setting up a new base app named **core**
-3. Setting up the basic Template, Static and Media directories in the main settings file
+3. Setting up the basic **Template, Static and Media** directories in the main settings file
 4. Splitting the usual settings.py file into a directory called **settings** with the genereal base settings in **base.py** a **development.py** file containing development related settings like debug toolbar and a **production.py** containnig production related settings
-5. Adding package **python-decouple** for use with the **.env** file to hire crucial information when pushing your code to a public repository
+5. Adding package **python-decouple** for use with the **.env** file to hide crucial information when pushing your code to a public repository
-6. Added a renaming command in **core/management/commands** for use in renaming the base project from demo to whatever name you prefer
+6. Added a renaming command in **core/management/commands** for use in renaming the base project from **demo** to whatever name you prefer
 7. Use **base.html** as your main html file

 ### STEPS TO USE THIS BOILERPLATE PROJECT